mcthomas/BeatSwitch/README.md

 #### Music/Sound Effects

 - all music and sound effects will be created in combination with the TE PO-20 and Logic Pro X. This will include three melodic sequences for gameplay, a menu jingle, and simplistic sounds

-Beat Switch will be created with the Unity engine and delivered on itch.io

 ### Prototype Playtest Feedback